 I believe in the gently, gently approach to these things and will begin by doing one of the steps per week for seven weeks, rather than trying to do it all at once and failing.

 To make sure that I do it though and I'm not too easy on myself – I'm getting out my phone/diary, today, marking in each of the seven steps into my diary over the next seven weeks.
-That’ll bring us to the end of May – just think of the energy levels, the pounds lost, bod on the beach, your summer wardrobe…now, step away from the sugar bowl.
+Just think of the energy levels, the pounds lost, bod on the beach, your summer wardrobe…now, step away from the sugar bowl.

 We can do it.
 We have to.